JohnnersUK/OLD.JohnnersUK.github.io/_posts/2017-10-02-Static-memory-allocation.md

 instead of creating a new local variable.
 This can be useful for a number of applications such as a unified pool (Like money or something) shared by all members.

+Classes can also have static functions that can be used to change the static variables within a class without the need to create a object to modify the variable.

+This can have a variety of uses for updating all objects from a class in one fell swoop.

 ---

 Modernescpp.com.
 (2017).
 Pros and Cons of the various Memory Allocation Strategies. [online] Available at: http://www.modernescpp.com/index.php/pros-and-cons-of-the-various-memory-management-strategies [Accessed 2 Oct.
 2017].